-A cleft lip and palate happens very early on in pregnancy where the two sides of the baby's lip and palate do not join together properly.
-A cleft of the lip can be on one side (unilateral) or both sides (bilateral).
-It can be as small as a notch, or may extend up into the nose.
-The palate forms the roof of the mouth.
-It consists of two parts: the hard palate towards the front, and the soft palate towards the back.
-The soft palate is made up of muscles which move and help with speech.
-Some clefts only go part of the way through the palate while others may go all the way through the lip, alveolus (a gap in the bone in the cleft area) and palate.
-Babies can be born with a cleft lip only, a cleft palate only or with a cleft lip and palate.
-The information in this leaflet is about babies who are born with a bilateral cleft lip and palate.
+A Cleft Palate happens very early on in pregnancy where the two sides of the palate, which forms the roof of the mouth, do not join together properly.
+The palate consists of two parts: the hard palate towards the front, and the soft palate towards the back.
+The soft palate is made up of muscles that move and help with speech.
+Some clefts of the palate only go part of the way through the palate while others may go all the way through the hard and soft palate.
+Babies can also be born with a cleft lip.
+Babies can have a cleft lip with or without a cleft palate.
+The information in this leaflet is about babies who are born with a cleft palate only.